CoRS-Tech/OxfordDictionaryApiDotNet/README.md

 # Usage

-It only takes 3 lines of code to retrieve a definition:
+It takes just 3 lines of code to retrieve a definition:

 1) Use the Entries client to fetch information about a word: